 Our unique National Family Medicine Residency was established in 2011 and spans four states and two coasts.
 Recognized by Health Resources and Services Administration (HRSA) as a pioneering Teaching Health Center Graduate Medical Education Consortium, this initiative addresses physician workforce shortages, particularly in rural and inner-city regions and in areas with mal-distribution and escalating healthcare disparities.

-Our innovative consortium model brings together the residency experience of The Wright Center, the educational infrastructure of A.T.
+Our innovative, national consortium model brings together the residency experience of The Wright Center, the educational infrastructure of A.T.
 Still University and its School of Osteopathic Medicine in Arizona (SOMA) and the osteopathic training support of Still OPTI to create a dynamic team focused on the success of the residents.
 Local Program Directors oversee the operations at each site and work with the leadership teams from the partnering FQHCs.